photoangell/provejs-jquery/src/validators/README.md

 	* [proveDeferredRemote](#provedeferredremote) - a general purpose asynchronous validator.
 	* [proveMailgu](#provemailgu) - compare input value's against Mailgun's email validation API.

 The standard validators should support must use cases.
-However, you can make your validators (jQuery plugins) in just a couple of minutes.
+However, you can make your own custom validator (jQuery plugins) in just a couple of minutes.

 ## Design
 An input validator is a jquery plugin which validates an input's value.
 There are two types of validators: